romanstrazanec/algorithms/data_structures/README.md

 Methods:

 - isEmpty -> True if empty
-- push    -> push item to the top
+- push(item) -> pushes item to the top
-- pop     -> get item at the top and remove it
+- pop -> gets item at the top and remove it
-- peek    -> get item under the top
+- peek -> gets item under the top
-- size    -> get size
+- size -> gets size

 ## Queue